IceHe/lib/snips/books/designing-data-intensive-applications.md

     - _A service that the system depends on that slows down, becomes unresponsive, or starts returning corrupted responses._
     - _Cascading failures, where a small fault in one component triggers a fault in another component, which in turn triggers further faults._
 - _Human Errors_
     - _Design systems in a way that minimizes opportunities for error.
-For example, well-designed abstractions, APIs, and admin interfaces make it easy to do “the right thing” and discourage “the wrong thing.”_
+For example, well-designed abstractions, APIs, and admin interfaces make it easy to do "the right thing" and discourage "the wrong thing."_
         - _However, if the interfaces are too restrictive people will work around them, negating their benefit, so this is a tricky balance to get right._
     - _Decouple the places where people make the most mistakes from the places where they can cause failures._
         - _In particular, provide fully featured non-production sandbox environments where people can explore and experiment safely, using real data, without affecting real users._